qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i change the folder where my attachments are saved
 - how do i download attachment where does it saved to
 - how do you save or download attachments
-- i can't see how to save an attachment i can view attachments and it says downloading attachment but i don't see how to save tbsp i would like to save attachments to so card
+- i can't see how to save an attachment i can view attachments and it says downloading attachment but i don't see how to save it i would like to save attachments to so card
 - how do i save an attachment from an email i received i cannot download it
 - how do i save a file attached to an email
 - how to save an attachment to my phone